conversion pixel

 How to Become a Family Nurse Practitioner?

 If you aim to become a family nurse practitioner, there are specific educational and certification paths that you can pursue.
-These depend on your current preparation and whether you are a licensed medical professional, but also on whether you wish to study full- or part-time, and if you can attend your program of choice in person or online.
+These depend on your current preparation and whether you are a licensed medical professional, whether you wish to study full- or part-time, and whether you can attend your program in person or online.

 There is no national standard for becoming a family nurse practitioner, with each state freely regulating the process, including setting requirements, the licensure process, and the scope of practice.
-However, there is a general academic path that you can follow, regardless of the state you reside in and your current status.
+However, there is a general academic path you can follow, regardless of where you reside or your current status.

-Generally, becoming an FNP can take from 8 to 10 years if you are starting from zero.
+Generally, becoming an FNP can take 8 to 10 years if you are starting from zero, and the AANP states that NPs typically complete at least 6 years of education.
 To limit your time spent in school and ensure that you are achieving your career goals as effectively as possible, we have prepared a tutorial that you can follow to learn how to become a family nurse practitioner:

 1. Complete an Accredited Nursing Program

-Whether you decide to pursue a family nurse practitioner role early or want to advance your career, the first step in your journey is the same – you must enroll in a nursing program that will qualify you to become an RN.
-Although you can do so either by earning an associate degree in nursing or a bachelor's, getting a BSN down the line is an integral part of becoming an FNP.
+Whether you pursue a family nurse practitioner role early or want to advance your career, the first step in your journey is to enroll in a nursing program that will qualify you to become an RN.
+Although you can do so by earning an associate degree in nursing or a bachelor's, getting a BSN is an integral part of becoming an FNP.

 Here are the possible educational paths you can pursue with zero nursing experience: